ALU-BSE/cssfun-csshere/README.md

 This project is a simple personal profile card built as part of a CSS fundamentals activity.
 It demonstrates the use of:

-CSS selectors and specificity
+- CSS selectors and specificity

-Google Fonts and custom typography
+- Google Fonts and custom typography

-Colors and backgrounds
+- Colors and backgrounds

-Box model properties (margin, padding, border)
+- Box model properties (margin, padding, border)

-Flexbox and layout techniques
+- Layout techniques

-Pseudo-classes and transitions
+- Pseudo-classes and transitions

 The card includes a profile image, name, title, bio, skills list, and social media links.
 All styles are written in pure CSS.